 Allison Kramer, Ph.D., LPC, CAC II, is the Program Lead for Counseling Psychology at Johnson & Wales University in Denver, Colorado.
 She has been a Licensed Professional Counselor and Certified Addictions Counselor in Colorado since 2001.
 In addition to teaching, she also has a small mental health counseling private practice.

-Kramer has presented original research on ethics and best practices in counseling at numerous regional and national conferences, including the American Counseling Association, the Association for Assessment and Research in Counseling, and the Colorado Counseling Association, and has published articles in Community College Journal of Research and Practice, ACA’s VISTAS, and Counseling Today.
+Kramer has presented original research on ethics and best practices in the counseling profession at numerous regional and national conferences including the American Counseling Association, the Association for Assessment and Research in Counseling, and the Colorado Counseling Association.
+Furthermore, she has published articles in Community College Journal of Research and Practice, ACA’s VISTAS, and Counseling Today.
 She has authored book chapters in Explorations in Diversity: Examining Privilege and Oppression in a Multicultural Society and in the American Psychological Association Handbook of Ethics in Psychology.

 Raissa Miller – Neuroscience Series

 Dr. Raissa Miller is an Assistant Professor and Addiction Program Coordinator at Boise State University.
-Dr. Miller’s clinical experiences include work with children and adolescents who experience sexual assault, work with individuals and couples ages 5-65 at community outpatient clinics, facilitation of relapse prevention groups at a drug and alcohol treatment center, and, most recently, implementation of neurofeedback training.
-In her counseling, teaching, and research, Dr. Miller seeks to integrate and apply the latest findings from neuroscience.
-You can read some of her work related to neuroscience and counseling in the Journal of Mental Health Counseling, the Journal of Humanistic Counseling, and Counseling Today.
+Dr. Miller’s clinical experience has been working with individuals and couples ages 5-65 at community outpatient clinics.
+Specifically, she has worked with children and adolescents who experience sexual assault and has facilitated relapse prevention groups at a drug and alcohol treatment center.
+Most recently, her work has involved the implementation of neurofeedback training.
+Interestingly, Dr. Miller seeks to integrate and apply the latest findings from neuroscience in her counseling, teaching, and research.
+You can read some of her work related to neuroscience and the counseling profession in the Journal of Mental Health Counseling, the Journal of Humanistic Counseling, and Counseling Today.